Talking rubbish to a mass of people is not really my thing.

 - Don’t sell

 As a visual type of person, an introvert and a salesman, that’s not too helpful.

 I want specific, productive examples on how to get tweeting.

 I want to know it all, quickly and immediately.

-If your new to social media and tweeting or think it’s just a load of rubbish then here’s my 6 top tips to get you going and make social media at least a small part of your marketing strategy.
+If you’re new to social media and tweeting or think it’s just a load of rubbish then here are my 6 top tips to get you going and make social media at least a small part of your marketing strategy.

 The experts say…Tweet 5-10 times a day.